-The Student Employment Program provides on-campus part-time employment to eligible students who desire to work and acquire valuable work experience while studying at Abu Dhabi University.
+The Student Employment Program provides on-campus part-time employment, when vacancies are available, to eligible students who desire to work and acquire valuable work experience while studying at Abu Dhabi University.
 This program provides students the opportunity to develop skills, their profile, and widen their work history that will be important once they graduate from university.
-The on-campus Student Employment Program allows students the flexibility of work by providing them the option to work on campus during their free time.
+The oncampus Student Employment Program allows students the flexibility of work by providing them the option to work on campus during their free time.
 The program adheres to labor and higher education ministry regulations.